enebular/docs/en/InfoMotion/DatasourceFirebase.md

 ![](/_asset/images/InfoMotion/datasources/firebase/database.png)

 Select "Start in test mode" (This allows anyone to read or write to the database).
-Click enebale to continue.
+Click enable to continue.

 ![](/_asset/images/InfoMotion/datasources/firebase/database-security.png)